 Procedure.
-The Compensation Committee has oversight responsibility for establishing the Company's compensation practices for the CEO and the other NEOs.
+The Compensation Committee has oversight responsibility for establishing the Company's compensation practices for the Chief Executive Officer of the Company (the "CEO") and the other NEOs.
 Performance reviews of the CEO are conducted by the Compensation Committee based on the Company's performance during a given year, compared with the Company's performance objectives, as well as other factors intended to maximize short-term and long-term shareholder value.
 Performance reviews of other NEOs are based on the CEO's evaluation of individual and Company performance for that year, with the objective of maximizing shareholder value.
 With respect to the compensation levels for the other NEOs, the Compensation Committee considers input and recommendations from the CEO.
 The CEO makes recommendations concerning salary adjustments, cash bonus programs and award amounts for the other NEOs, and the Compensation Committee considers those recommendations in determining the compensation of the other NEOs.

 Role of Consultants.
-During the year ended December 31, 2014, the Compensation Committee engaged Pearl Meyer & Partners ("Pearl Meyer") an independent compensation consulting firm to review the Company's executive compensation programs.
-Pearl Meyer advised the Compensation Committee with respect to the Company's executive compensation practices, including salary, bonus, benefits and equity ownership, based on practices of peer group companies.
-Pearl Meyer also provided advice to the Compensation Committee regarding incentive plan designs, severance and change in control practices, benefits and perquisites.
-The Compensation Committee has evaluated Pearl Meyer's reports, and has implemented some of Pearl Meyer's recommendations.
+During the year ended December 31, 2015, the Compensation Committee engaged Pearl Meyer & Partners ("Pearl Meyer") an independent compensation consulting firm, to review the Company's executive officer and director compensation practices.
+Pearl Meyer advised the Compensation Committee with respect to the Company's executive officer and director compensation practices, including salary, bonus, benefits and equity awards for the Company's executive officers and retainers, meeting fees and equity awards for the Company's directors, based on practices of peer group companies.
+The Compensation Committee evaluated Pearl Meyer's reports and, as they considered appropriate to achieve the best interests of the Company and its shareholders, implemented some of Pearl Meyer's recommendations.
 The Compensation Committee intends to further evaluate and consider Pearl Meyer's recommendations contained in the Pearl Meyer reports.

 Evaluation.
-In evaluating compensation of the NEOs for the year ended December 31, 2014, the Compensation Committee considered, among other factors, the Company's performance and relative shareholder return for the year ended December 31, 2014 as compared to the Company's performance targets for the year ended December 31, 2014, and other factors considered relevant by the Compensation Committee.
-Notwithstanding the Compensation Committee's use of the information supplied by Pearl Meyer, the decisions of the Compensation Committee with regard to the NEOs for 2014 were based principally on objective and subjective evaluations of the individual NEOs.
+In evaluating compensation of the NEOs for the year ended December 31, 2015, the Compensation Committee considered, among other factors, the Company's performance and relative shareholder return for the year ended December 31, 2015, as compared to the Company's performance targets for the year ended December 31, 2015, and other factors considered relevant by the Compensation Committee.
+Notwithstanding the Compensation Committee's use of the information supplied by Pearl Meyer, the decisions of the Compensation Committee with regard to the NEOs for 2015 were based principally on objective and subjective evaluations of the individual NEOs.